eagereyes/eagereyes.org/publications/Kosara-EuroVis-2019a.md

 ---
 title: "Circular Part-to-Whole Charts Using the Area Visual Cue"
+description: "Studies of chart types can reveal unexplored design spaces, like the circular diagrams used in recent studies on pie charts.
+In this paper, we explore several variations of part-to-whole charts that use area to represent a fraction within a circle.
+We find one chart that performs very similarly to the pie chart, even though it is visually more complex.
+Centered shapes turn out to lead to much worse accuracy than any other stimuli, even the same shape when not centered.
+These first results point to the need for more systematic explorations of the design spaces around existing charts."
 ---

 # Circular Part-to-Whole Charts Using the Area Visual Cue